becoskie/With-Her-Smile/README.md

 ![](https://thumbs.gfycat.com/LawfulAmusingBass-size_restricted.gif)

-Go to the homepage you are presented with the 12 outfits that a single working girl in the 70's can afford.
+On the homepage you are presented with the 12 outfits that a single working girl in the 70's can afford.
 The goal is to keep her in a fresh outfit for twelve days.
 With our help, she'll make it after all.

 ## Features
 - Conditional Rendering